minimalparts/SpeakersInVats/README.md

 That is, *work* and *man* are chosen as the two words to test.
 Their neighbourhoods in the control space are printed out.
 Rotation and scaling is applied.
 In the end, the average RMSE is given between a) the control and perturbed space; b) the rotated control space and the perturbed space; c) the rotated and scaled control space and the perturbed space.
 We see that the RMSE decreases, giving a measure of the extent to which rotation and scaling model the effect of the given perturbation.

+The script also saves a visualisation of the transformation in the *img/* directory.

 ### Drawing a map of the entire space

+In order to map the configuration of the entire perturbed space, use *map_terrain.py*.
+The script considers each word in the vocabulary and its neighbourhood, as computed from the control space.
+It returns various pieces of information, including the MEN and RSA scores for the entire perturbed space, the frequency of the word under consideration, the density of the neighbourhood, its isolation, and as before, the RMSE between a) control and perturbed neighbourhoods; b) rotated and perturbed neighbourhoods; c) rotated+scaled and perturbed neighbourhoods.

     python3 map_terrain.py --control=data/enwiki-20181120.ss.toks.mincount-100.win-2.MEN.txt --dir=vats/local-exp-arpack/ --locus=0 --v=0.5 > logs/results.map.terrain.exp.arpack.locus.0.v.0.5.txt